AdaGold/ride-share-rails/README.md

 Before you start writing _any_ code:

+- High five your team
+- Discuss communication style/feedback style with your team
-- Review the requirements with your partner
+- Review the requirements with your team
+- If there are any instructions, follow any instructions that your instructors may give you directions on joining a specific Trello team/organization
-- Create a Trello board
+- Create a Trello board (in the correct team/org if applicable)
+  - Write and organize tasks/stories
-  - Organize your tasks/stories
+  - Prioritize tasks/stories
-  - Discuss who will do which tasks and when you will target completion
+  - Discuss who is interested in which tasks and any scheduling considerations
     - What things should be done together as pairs vs individually?
-  - Organize your tasks/stories into iterations (a.k.a waves)
-- Create a data diagram based on the data in the CSV files
+- Create a diagram based on the data in the CSV files

 Once the above is complete, this project: